Samreen Malik, MBA

 What values are most important to you in your work and personal life?

-I think loyalty is a big one.
-We live in a world that sometimes you don't know who is in your real circle, and you can't really take people at face value, so I think loyalty, demonstrated loyalty is important to me.
+Loyalty is a big on for me.
+We live in a world that sometimes you don't know who is in your real circle, and you can't really take people at face value, so, loyalty, demonstrated loyalty, is important to me.
 Family is super important to me.
-I'm blessed to still have both my parents for all of my life, and they're in their mid to late 80s, and they've been a real source of support for me.
-I don't have kids myself, but having them as an influence and a support system has been amazing.
-Integrity is super important to me.
-I don't believe in cutting corners or doing things that are outside the box of what's permissible in order to accomplish success, so I pride myself really on never having cheated or cut corners to get to where I am.
-It's pretty much through my hard work and my ability to do what I do with people and be a people connector.
+I'm blessed to still have both my parents and they've been a real source of support for me.
+I don't believe in cutting corners or doing things that are outside the box of what's permissible in order to accomplish success, so I pride myself really on integrity and work ethic.